Singular cohomology from supersymmetric field theories: Twisted Field Theories

-In the case of the pretopological geometry, by setting $k=n$, these pick out closed forms $\omega \in \Omega^k$ and $\alpha \in \Omega^k$, $k\in \mathbb{N}$.
-When $\Omega^*$ is the cdga of differential forms on a simplicial set $X$, there are only odd forms in odd degrees and only even forms in even degrees.
+\begin{thm} Over a ring $R$ of characteristic zero, for each geometry and each degree $n$ basic twist, the twisted field theories are given in Table~\ref{table:degree_twisted_Field-Theories}.
+In the case of the pretopological geometry these pick out closed forms $\omega \in \Omega^k$ (with even super grading) and $\alpha \in \Omega^k$ (with odd super grading), $k\in \mathbb{N}$.
+When $\Omega^* = \Omega^*_R(X,\cL)$ is the cdga of differential forms on a simplicial set $X$, there are only forms of odd super grading in odd degrees and only forms of even super grading in even degrees.
 Thus fixing $k$ picks out precisely the forms of degree $k$ (one of $\omega$ or $\alpha$ must be zero).

 The topological geometry behaves in precisely the same way and, of course, there are only forms in nonnegative degrees when the cdga consists of the forms on a simplicial set.